Juan-Moctezuma/OpenLayers-Traveller-Map-GIS-Project/README.md

 ### Introduction

 OpenLayers (GIS software), is an open-source JavaScript library that serves the purpose of displaying map data.
-The goal of this website is to pin point the cities that have been visited by the author of this project.
+The goal of this website is to pin point the world cities that have been visited by the author of this project.
 Geographical coordinate data gets fetched from a .JSON document within the file system and it's viewable as long as the program runs in a local web server.

 ### How to run local web server for testing purposes?